oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 -------------|-----------------------------------
 Entity Set|an instance or collection of instances from the entity set Singleton|the singleton
-Navigation Property via container|addressed via the resource path to the navigation property Property via container|addressed via the resource path to the property Navigation Property via structured type|addressed by a path that traverses the structured type Property via structured type|addressed by a path that traverses the structured type Complex Type|an instance or collection of the type or a subtype thereof
+Navigation Property via container|addressed via a resource path to the navigation property Property via container|addressed via a resource path to the property Navigation Property via structured type|addressed by a path that traverses the structured type Property via structured type|addressed by a path that traverses the structured type Complex Type|an instance or collection of the type or a subtype thereof